RichardvLeeuwen/MultiThreadedSecureChatTools/README.md

 ## Currently accepted commands
 /users: retrieves the names of all users currently in the chatroom\
-/whisper [target] [messages]: sends a personal message to target only the target is able to read.
+/whisper [target] [message]: sends a personal message to target only the target is able to read.
 Target must be in the same chatroom.\
 /cheatechatroom [chatroomname]: creates a new chatroom that the user automatically joins.
 New chatrooms can only be created from the global chatroom.\
 /chatrooms: retrieves the names of all chatrooms currently active